ritika-vk2k25/styled-portfolio-website/README.md

-# Personal Portfolio Website
+# Styled Portfolio Website

 ## Overview
-This is a personal portfolio website created using HTML and CSS.
+This is a styled portfolio website created using HTML and CSS.
 The website showcases my introduction, skills, projects, and contact information in a clean and responsive design.

 The purpose of this project was to practice and improve my frontend web development skills while building a professional portfolio website.